 Even if you’ve trademarked your new brand name, now is not the time to print 70,000 t-shirts.
 You need to test it out first.
 If others like the name, then you know you’re on the right track.

 Feedback like this can be especially worthwhile since a complete brand or rebrand can be costly.
-The creation of new logos, brand decks, and more doesn’t come cheap.
+The creation of new logos, brand decks, content, and more doesn’t come cheap.
 You need to be sure before you decide.

 Establish metrics as you begin the process of requesting feedback.
 Ask yourself, what percentage of customers need to like the name?
 If you’re changing the brand name, how many are receptive to the change?
 It’s important to note that you’ll never get everyone in favor of a specific name, but if there’s enough support, you can feel more comfortable in making the change.